Hyundai i20 N hatchback review

 Even more importantly, the chassis has been transformed, with new tougher parts to control the greater forces exerted on it.
 The body itself has been reinforced in 12 places to make it stiffer, and there are new springs and dampers, along with bigger front discs for the brakes.
 Importantly, the i20 N also weighs just 1,190kg, which is very light for a car with beefed up components and a full complement of modern safety features.
 It's also the same weight as the i20 WRC rally car.

 The 'N-Grin Control System' lets the driver select parameters for the steering, engine, exhaust sound and safety settings, which can be saved and quickly summoned via paddles on the steering wheel.
+The car will even tempt you into ‘N’ mode when it thinks you’re approaching a set of challenging corners.
 It's in 'N' mode where the i20 N really delivers, with a bassy note from its single exhaust that gurgles when you lift off the throttle.
+Its noise sounds a little fake, though, and it seems odd that even the raciest driving mode has a gearshift indicator to tell you when to change gear for the best fuel economy.

 It's the chassis that's the real star of the show, because while the engine provides strong power over a wide powerband, it always feels more like a tool to exploit the car's handling rather than the main event.
 The level of grip is astounding for a supermini, so the driver can really lean on the front of the car in corners, thanks in part to its bespoke Pirelli P-Zero tyres.
 It's just a shame the steering itself is almost completely devoid of feedback.
 Instead, you mostly feel the feedback and connection with the road coming through the seat.
 The clever limited-slip differential also works very well, helping the car corner even as power is sent to the wheels.